 You’ll receive focused skills training from a range of academic research leaders, covering topics including Games Development, Games Design and Research Skills as well as a range of optional topics in areas such as AI, HCI, graphics, audio and design.

 If funded, we will have 12 studentships to award to outstanding students which cover fees and an annual tax-free stipend of £14,777 (plus London weighting if studying at Queen Mary) for four years (at 2018/19 rates – this is likely to increase for September 2019 starters).
 Even if not funded we will have more than four standard PhD studentships, though we are hopeful following positive reviews and a positive final interview.

 An IGGI application should consist of your statement of planned research, proposed supervisor(s), your CV and a covering letter explaining your motivation and suitability for the IGGI programme.
 You will also be asked for evidence of your programming skills during the application process, either through your qualifications, previous employment or examples of games you have developed.

 You can contact potential supervisors directly (see http://www.iggi.org.uk/supervisors/ for a list), or contact us at the email address below and we can help you to choose a principal supervisor from York or Queen Mary based on your interests and background.

 IGGI students are a diverse group, and admission judgements are made exclusively on the basis of experience and potential to do excellent research and contribute to IGGI’s goals.
 We especially welcome applications from female and minority ethnic candidates as well as other groups that are under-represented in areas related to IGGI.

 We expect substantial competition for IGGI studentships and we encourage good students to submit applications as early as possible.
-The deadline for applications is 23:59 (GMT) on Thursday 31st January 2019.
-Interviews will take place at Queen Mary University of London on Friday 15th March 2019.
+The deadline for applications is 23:59 GMT on Friday March 8th 2019.
+Interviews will take place at Queen Mary University of London on beginning April 2019.